Kerplunk (album): Composition and lyrics

-Myers, in his book Green Day: American Idiots & The New Punk Explosion (2006), wrote that the album's title, Kerplunk, was a reference to the skill game of the same name, while Spitz said there was a higher possibility that it alluded to the noise stemming from when a person defecates from an elevated position.
+Ben Myers, in his book Green Day: American Idiots & The New Punk Explosion (2006), wrote that the album's title, Kerplunk, was a reference to the skill game KerPlunk, while Marc Spitz said there was a higher possibility that it alluded to the noise stemming from when a person defecates from an elevated position.
 Spitz reasoned that as with 39/Smooth before it, the divide separating the "scatological and the dreamy is exceedingly thin but with Kerplunk! it starts to feel like an actual sensibility as opposed to a symptom of arrested adolescence."
 There is an emphasis on love songs and Armstrong exploring his subconscious throughout the album, with boredom being touched upon in "Christie Rd." and "Private Ale".

-Gaar, in her book Green Day – Rebels with a Cause (2006), felt that the album's strength lied in its introspective theme, heard in the likes of "One of My Lies", "Android" and "No One Knows", tackling getting older and mortality.
+Gillian G. Gaar, in her book Green Day – Rebels with a Cause (2006), felt that the album's strength lied in its introspective theme, heard in the likes of "One of My Lies", "Android" and "No One Knows", tackling getting older and mortality.
 Myers said Armstrong created a type of "youthful street poetry" with the lyrics, commenting on difficult topics of "alienation and disappointment in an accessible and empathetic manner in songs that may sound inordinately simple, yet contain a sense of style and intelligence."
 Kerplunk has largely been tagged as pop-punk and punk rock, with some calling it indie punk and indie rock.
+Additionally, Loudwire categorized the album as representing scene music.
 The band wrote almost all of the music for the album, except for "2000 Light Years Away", where it is credited to by Green Day, Jesse Michaels of Operation Ivy, Pete Rypins of Crimpshrine and Dave E.C. of Filth.